TheDavidChen/FemaleWorldPop/README.md

 The final output is an .RDS file containing the data year, the country name, administrative level name, and the sum of the female population living in that area.
 Users can specify the age range (e.g. 15-49) and the years desired.

-Note: Currently updating the code to aggregate the age ranges together.
-Currently the code splits each age bracket (e.g. 15-19, 20-24) into a separate row.
+Note: 4_ageAggregation.R aggregates the age brackets together with a tidyverse solution.
+Since it may not be compatible with the cluster, it is provided separately.

 ## Technologies